LeeZeHao/Kiki_Delivery_Docs/testing/unittest.md

 As of Milestone 3, features successfully completed and tested are as follows:

-##### Client App (All features work on both Web and Android platforms)
+### Client App (All features work on both Web and Android platforms)
+1. Display different layout for Web and Android platforms
-1. Register with Firebase Authentication
+2. Register with Firebase Authentication
-2. Login with Firebase Authentication
+3. Login with Firebase Authentication
-3. Send password reset email with Firebase Authentication
+4. Send password reset email with Firebase Authentication
-4. Send verification email with Firebase Authentication
+5. Send verification email with Firebase Authentication
-5. Cannot login without email verification
+6. Cannot login without email verification
-6. Create and store user data using Firebase Firestore
+7. Create and store user data using Firebase Firestore
-7. Retrieve data from Firebase Firestore for Home page
+8. Retrieve data from Firebase Firestore for Home page
-8. Change username in Firebase Firestore from Profile page
+9. Change username in Firebase Firestore from Profile page
-9. Open URL of Control page (with correct arguments taken from Firebase Firestore)
+10. Open URL of Control page (with correct arguments taken from Firebase Firestore)
+##### Bugs found and fixed:
+1.

-##### Control page
+### Control page
 1. Joysticks render correctly
 2. User and drone camera view elements render correctly
 3. Can request user mic and camera permissions